IBM/ansible-for-i-sap/roles/sap_opsyscheck/README.md

 The role sap_opsyscheck must be executed as user profile QSECOFR or a user profile with similar authorities, user class *\*SECOFR* or at least special authorities *\*ALLOBJ*, *\*SECADM* and *\*JOBCTL*.
 If the user profile does not have these special authorities, the results of the role are unpredictable.

+The check for the job tables filling requires IBM i 7.3 with SF99703 Level 22, IBM i 7.4 with SF99704 Level 10, or a higher IBM i release.
+On releases prior to IBM i 7.3, the check is skipped.

 ## Dependencies

 None.